Hot Weather Cycling Safety Guide: Essential Strategies for Summer Rides

 - Bottle refilling strategy (minimum two bottles recommended)

-- Strategic body cooling: neck, wrists, and temples
+- Strategic body cooling: Apply water to neck, wrists, and temples

 - Temperature regulation without over-saturating clothing